TheTallJerry/CSC494/README.md

 ## Overview

-The project currently does 4 things, as illustrated under `.github/workflows`:
+The project currently has 4 workflows, as illustrated under `.github/workflows`:
 1. `data_db.yml`: This workflow queries data about uoft bike stations and saves them into a Postgres database on the cloud - currently on ElephantSQL.
 2. `cut_branch.yml`: This workflow cuts a daily branch where the data collection will occur.
 3. `data_nodb.yml`: This workflow queries about the same data as `data_db.yml` and instead saves them as individual CSV files which are pushed onto the daily branch.